I Don't Wanna Cry: Release

 "I Don't Wanna Cry" is the third track on Mariah Carey, which Columbia released on June 12, 1990.
 It forms the record's mass market appeal along with other ballads such as "Vision of Love" and "Love Takes Time".
 By early 1991, the first three singles had reached number one on the US Billboard Hot 100 Singles chart and the album was in the midst of an 11-week run at number one on the Billboard 200 following Carey's Best New Artist win at the 33rd Annual Grammy Awards.

-Columbia issued "I Don't Wanna Cry" as the fourth and final single from Mariah Carey in the United States.
-It distributed cassettes and 7-inch vinyls to retail in March 1991 with the album track "You Need Me" as a B-side.
+Columbia issued "I Don't Wanna Cry" as the fourth single from Mariah Carey.
+The label distributed cassettes and 7-inch vinyls to retail in March 1991 with the album track "You Need Me" as a B-side.
 The latter song has a similar relationship separation theme, this time incorporating funk and rock music.
 A promotional CD includes a radio edit version.
 In Japan, Sony Music released "I Don't Wanna Cry" as a mini CD on May 2, 1991.
 It is featured on Carey's compilation albums #1's (1998), Greatest Hits (2001), and #1 to Infinity (2015).

 Critical reception

 Critics judged "I Don't Wanna Cry" to be one of the best songs from Mariah Carey.
 Aside from Carey's work, it received comparisons to other ballads about relationships such as George Michael's "Careless Whisper" and Chris Isaak's "Wicked Game".
 Commentators considered "I Don't Wanna Cry" conventional and thought that Carey's vocal performance elevates the song's orthodoxy.
 Glenn Gamboa of Newsday regarded it as perhaps "the surest sign from her debut that [Carey]'s powerful voice could turn an average song into a hit" and Cleveland.com's Troy L. Smith reckoned although it might have generic production, that "doesn't stop Carey from rescuing the song with an amazing vocal".

-Critics felt that Carey's vocals and the composition compliment each other and resonate emotion.
+Critics felt that Carey's vocals and the composition complement each other and resonate emotion.
 According to Billboard, "Walden's grand production suits her acrobatic vocal style".
 Rob Tannenbaum of Rolling Stone thought that Carey's "downcast whispers animated the song's luxurious sorrow" and Vibe's Julianne Shepherd said "she strikes a perfect balance between vocal ability and emotional rawness."
 Reviewing retrospectively, Leah Greenblatt of Entertainment Weekly graded "I Don't Wanna Cry" a B+ and Stereogum's Tom Breihan scored it a 5 out of 10.